 The Chicago native played men’s volleyball at Augustana College in Rock Island, Ill., from 2000-03.
 He was a four-year starter, a two-time all-conference performer and a 2002 Collegiate Club All-American.
 He helped his team to a national third-place finish in 2002.

 Jennings began his coaching career at NAIA member St. Ambrose University in Davenport, Iowa.
 From 2004-06, he served as the head men’s volleyball coach and head women’s junior varsity volleyball coach.
 He helped his men’s team to a conference runner-up finish and top-10 national ranking in 2005.
-With a 19-player recruiting class in 2006, Jennings’ players, along with his former assistant serving as the current head coach, had taken a once struggling program to the top tier of the NAIA.
-St. Ambrose has had six consecutive 20-plus win seasons since and earned a spot in the national championship last season.
+With a 19-player recruiting class in 2006, Jennings’ players set out on a course that saw a once struggling program reach the top tier of the NAIA.
+St. Ambrose has had nine consecutive 20-plus win seasons since and has reached national championship three times.